NishaAnwar/Hacker_Rank_Python_Solutions/sWAP_cASE/Swap_Case.md

-🔄 Swap Case Problem
+#🔄Swap Case Problem

-📌 Problem Statement
+#Problem Statement

 You are given a string and your task is to swap cases.

 In other words:

 Convert all lowercase letters to uppercase

 Convert all uppercase letters to lowercase

 📖 Example

 Input:

 Www.HackerRank.com

 Pythonist 2

 Output:

 wWW.hACKERrANK.COM

 pYTHONIST 2

 ⚙️ Function Description

 Function Name:

 swap_case

 Parameter:

 string s → the input string

 Returns:
 string → the modified string after swapping cases

 📥 Input Format

 A single line containing a string s.